bcatalfo/toastfinancial/README.md

 - Header
 - - Primary Header
+- - - The last change to the dropdown CSS was only meant to effect the dropdown in the secondary header, fix the CSS for the dropdown in the primary header.
 - - - Make logo say toast financial instead of bread financial
 - - - Switch to business version when you click on business
 - - Secondary Header